huynguy-db/arcion-docs/content/docs/Quickstart/_index.md

 {{< /hint >}}

 ### Internet access
-Arcion self-hosted CLI doesn't require internet access except in the following two scenarios:
+Arcion self-hosted doesn't require internet access except in the following two scenarios:

 - When you provide an online license for your Arcion server (the default), Arcion must connect to the internet to validate the license.
-- The Arcion on-premise Docker container connects to the internet to access the documentation on this website.
-This documentation seamlessly accompanies you as you set up connections.
+- The Arcion on-premises Docker container connects to the internet to access the documentation on this website.
+This documentation seamlessly appears when you set up connections using the on-premises Docker container.
+- Arcion requires internet access to remotely update the SQL Server CDC Agent in [SQL Server replication]({{< ref "docs/source-setup/sqlserver" >}}).

 ## II.
 Download Replicant and Create a Home Repository

 1. Download the latest version of Replicant from [Arcion Self-hosted](https://www.arcion.io/self-hosted).